-Laruelle and Valenciano raise the possibility - but without an explicit model - that the delegate's bargaining power in the considered committee equals the Shapley value of the simple voting game induced by a given weight assignment.
-Then unbiased or 'neutral' representation calls for weights such that the resulting Shapley value is proportional to the represented constituents, exactly as our Corollary 1 asserts below.
+Laruelle and Valenciano (2008, ch.
+4) highlight the possibility that the delegates' bargaining powers in the considered committee could equal the Shapley value of the simple voting game induced by a given weight assignment.
+Then unbiased or 'neutral' representation would call for weights such that the resulting Shapley value is proportional to the represented constituents, exactly as our Corollary 1 asserts below.
+Depending on which bargaining protocol is assumed, bargaining powers of the delegates could also correspond to values different from Shapley's.
+But Laruelle and Valenciano (2008, p.
+133) argue that "... the Shapley-Shubik index emerges associated with a particularly simple bargaining protocol and consequently, in the absence of further information, can be taken as a term of reference for a normative assessment."